We love our technologies. And why shouldn’t we?

 Technology is not a differentiator.
 It seeks sameness.
 It seeks ease.
 It seeks efficiency.

-In this way, the Internet has provided both a means of closing gaps and widening gaps.
-It hints of “engagement” but falls short for those who begin to trust that the “likes” and “retweets” they give in the public spaces are equivalent to the feedback they give a real human being in private spaces.
-Those who take the path of least resistance, participating ONLY the simplest “engagement” acts, will not be rewarded in the long run.
+In this way, the Internet has provided both a means of closing and widening gaps.
+It hints at “engagement” but falls short for those who begin to trust that the “likes” and “retweets” they give in public spaces are equivalent to the feedback they give a real human being in private spaces.
+Those who take the path of least resistance, participating ONLY in the simplest “engagement” acts, will not be rewarded in the long run.
 Those actions don’t differentiate.

 When “information” becomes the dominant form of communication, differentiation is made more difficult.
-The Internet leads us to believe we have come closer together, and certainly in many ways we have.
-But when our ability to really know someone and to experience the fullness of communication is diminished, the relative distance between us has actually increased.
+The Internet leads us to believe we have come closer together, and certainly, in many ways, we have.
+But when our ability to really know someone and to experience the fullness of communication is diminished, the relative distance between us has increased.
 While time and distance no longer matter in our networked culture, really connecting with another human being still does.

 I originally shared that thought months ago in an email to Jim Walberg.
-His response was, “Yep, and my experience is that “messy” is worth it!”
+He responded, “Yep, and my experience is that “messy” is worth it!”
 It most certainly is.